evkx/evkx.github.io/content/models/ds/3/3_E-Tense/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 350 liters.
 With the rear seat down, it is 1050 liters.
-Max weight is 2008kg, and with the base weight of 1550 kg, you can max load 458 kg, including driver and passengers.
+The maxium weight of the car is 2008kg, and with the base weight of 1550 kg, you can max load 458 kg, including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.